Stress Myocardial Perfusion Scan

-A stress myocardial perfusion scan is used to assess blood flow to the heart muscle when it is stressed.
+A stress myocardial perfusion scan assesses blood flow to the heart muscle when it is stressed.
 The heart is usually “stressed” from exercise.
-But, if you are unable to exercise, the heart can be stressed by taking a certain medication that increases your heart rate as it would during exercise.
+But, if you are unable to exercise, the heart can be stressed by taking a certain medicine that increases your heart rate or dilate blood vessels as would occur during exercise.

 After the radioactive tracer is injected, a special type of camera is used that can detect the radioactive energy from outside the body.
 The camera takes images of the heart during stress and again later at rest.
 The two sets of images are compared.

 Why might I need a stress myocardial perfusion scan?

 Your doctor may order a stress myocardial perfusion scan for:

 - Chest pain, either new onset or occurring over a period of days or longer

 - To diagnose coronary artery disease (CAD), which is the narrowing of the coronary arteries

 There may be other reasons for your healthcare provider to recommend a stress myocardial perfusion scan.